tayapro/twizy/README.md

 <img src="readme/error_screen.png" width="400" alt="tWIZY error screen image"/>

-Upon reaching this error page, all records associated with this account will be deleted, except for the login, if it was already present.
+Upon reaching this Error page, all records associated with this account will be deleted, except for the login, if it was already present.

 - If the login is not defined or its length is 0, the user will be redirected to the Login screen to enter the login credentials.
 - If a valid login is present, the user will be redirected to the Home screen.